-- E-OFFICE HOURS: Wed, Thur: 10 am 11:30 am, Fri: 1-2:30 pm and via appointment on Zoom - EMAIL: Email is absolutely the best way to get in touch with me, except in case of emergencies.
+- E-OFFICE HOURS: Tues, Wed, Thur: 1-3 pm and via appointment on Zoom.
+I encourage you meet with me frequently.
+These Office Hours are set aside for you and me!! - EMAIL: Email is absolutely the best way to get in touch with me, except in case of emergencies.
 I try to be prompt about replying to e-mail.
 However, you should give me about 24-48 hours to respond depending on the nature of the question.
 All email correspondence must take place using your Colorado.edu email address (in which case your email must include your name, and your course number) or your canvas account.
 Sometimes email gets lost (goes into spam), or slips my notice, so if you have not heard back from me in 2 days, do not hesitate to send another email. - PHONE: +1 (720) 609-7071.
 This is my cell phone number.
 Call, or text me anytime between 10 am 7 pm MST.
 IF I do not answer, leave a message, or send a text regarding when it is a good time to get a hold of you and I will call you back.
-Realize that all questions cannot be answered over the phone, and I may ask to meet with you (on zoom) anyways. - Please always remind me of what course you are taking: Mentioning Principles of Macro will do!
+Realize that all questions cannot be answered over the phone, and I may ask to meet with you (on zoom) anyways.

+• Please always remind me of what course you are taking!